Your Islamic Social Services of South Jersey Resource Center

 Fidya Collection & Distribution

-Fidya is a donation type within the Islamic tradition paid by individuals who cannot fulfill the obligation of fasting due to illness or old age.
+Fidya is a donation type within the Islamic tradition paid by individuals who cannot fulfill the obligation of fasting due to illness, difficulty in pregnancy or old age.
 Fidya payments are meant to feed a miskeen (person in need) for each of the fasting days missed.

 The estimated cost, on guidance from the Fiqh Council of North America, is $10 for each day missed or $300 for all of Ramadan.